-/wsag: AgreementContext/AgreementProvider
+/wsag: Context/wsag: AgreementProvider

-This optional element identifies the provider of the agreement, i.e. the entity that responds to the agreement creation request.
+This optional element identifies the agreement provider, i.e. the entity that responds to the agreement creation request.
 It MAY be a URI or a wsa: EndpointReference from WS-Addressing or MAY instead identify the provider by a more abstract type of naming, e.g. by security identity of the owner or operator.

-/wsag: AgreementContext/AgreementInitiatorIsServiceConsumer This element of type xsd: boolean MAY appear.
+/wsag: Context/wsag: AgreementInitiatorIsServiceConsumer This element of type xsd: boolean MAY appear.
 If it is absent or empty, its default value is "true".